-Overall, the analysis of student answer sheets and the interview results found that one way to improve students' mathematical communication skills is to minimize the mistakes that students often make.
-Most mistakes are made by students in the low and medium categories, so the solutions offered are especially to minimize the mistakes made by students in the low and medium categories.
+Overall, analysis of student response sheets and interview results showed that one way to improve student math communication skills is to minimize the mistakes that students often make.
+Most mistakes are made at low and medium levels, so they are solutions to minimize errors made by students at low and medium levels.
 Students with low communication skills make some mistakes they are unaware of and tend to make conceptual and procedural mistakes.
 Students believe the answer is correct and tend not to want to check again.
 Even though when interviewed and asked to double-check the answer, students realized where they were wrong.

-This needs a solution to minimize the mistakes students make when solving problems so that it has an impact on improving students' mathematical communication skills.
+This needs a solution to minimize the mistakes students make when solving problems so that It influences the improvement of the mathematical skills taught by the students.
 It is known that some mistakes made by students with low communication skills on average start from conceptual errors that impact procedural errors and continue to technical errors.
 This certainly impacts the overall wrong answer in solving mathematical communication problems.
 From the analysis above, one of the steps that can be used is to do repeated exercises, group discussions, provide feedback, get used to double-checking answer sheets, and use concrete material, one of which is using culture during the learning process.

 Furthermore, students with moderate communication skills categories were found to be prone to technical mistakes.
 They mostly expressed doubts about the answers written, so they gave incomplete answers.
-The results of the answer analysis found that the answers of students with communication skills categories gave correct answers, but wrote the answers irregularly and in less detail.
-So students like this need an active learning environment doing repetitive and complementary exercises.
+The results of the analysis of the responses found that the responses of the students with categories of communication skills gave correct answers, but the answers were written irregularly and in less detail.So students like this need an active learning environment doing repetitive and complementary exercises.
 One solution in learning is to hold group discussions, complete contextual exercises, then provide consistent space to encourage students to check back with the results of the answers.